Studentenverbindung: After World War II

-One side effect is that, due to this persistent struggle back to acceptance through legal action and sheer will of survival, post-war fraternities in Germany, unlike their pre-war selves, did not receive any university funding, but had also become completely free and independent of university regulation or oversight.
+One side effect of the fraternities' historical situation is as follows: because of their persistent struggle to regain acceptance through legal action and the sheer will to survive, post-war fraternities in Germany—unlike their pre-war counterparts—received no university funding, but also became entirely independent of university regulation or oversight.

-While this allowed for progress and such was achieved during the 1950s and early 1960s, the Verbindungen again took a hard hit in 1968 with the general socialist sentiment amongst the student movement and their desire to abolish anything deemed reactionary.
-Many of the prejudices then expressed still form the base of what little is known to the public about Verbindungen, resulting in a slow and steady decline in membership count since.
-A notable upswing was only delivered by the recent Bologna process, depriving students of long-known means of studying and thus increasing the demand for assistance by experienced alumni.In 2013, less than one percent of German university students are active members of a Studentenverbindung.
+While this independence allowed for progress—which was achieved during the 1950s and early 1960s—the Verbindungen received another blow in 1968, with the general socialist sentiment amongst the student movement and its desire to abolish anything considered reactionary.
+Many prejudices expressed around that time still form the base of the public's limited knowledge about Verbindungen, resulting in a slow and steady decline in membership later.
+Significant improvement was brought about only by the recent Bologna process, which deprived students of long-familiar means of studying, thus increasing the demand for assistance from experienced alumni.
+In 2013, fewer than one percent of German university students were active members of a Studentenverbindung.

-The most prosperous Studentenverbindungen can still be found in cities and towns with traditional liberal arts colleges and universities like Göttingen, Bonn, and Heidelberg in Germany, with Munich being an exception.
+The most prosperous Studentenverbindungen can still be found in cities and towns with traditional liberal arts colleges and universities—such as Göttingen, Bonn, and Heidelberg in Germany—with Munich being an exception.
 Traditional structures have mostly been preserved, with rituals, codes of honor, symbols, and principles still intact.
-Most Studentenverbindungen still are restricted to only one gender, with the male varieties actively practising the Mensur.
-However, many have formally repented for their presumed mistakes, with memorials of unjustly excluded Jews, for instance, being a common sight in a Verbindungshaus.
+Most Studentenverbindungen are still restricted to a single gender, with the male varieties actively practicing the Mensur.
+However, many Studentenverbindungen have formally repented for their supposed mistakes; memorials of unjustly excluded Jews, for example, are often seen in a Verbindungshaus.